Vinay Thakur

 Three worlds converge in this space.
-Research, data, and code art.
+Research, data, and art.

-Data tells us what is.
-It measures, counts, and maps the world as it stands.
-Research into human and consumer behaviour asks why, building frameworks to make sense of patterns that raw numbers alone cannot explain.
-Code art takes both and gives them form, turning datasets into visual narratives, algorithms into something you can see, feel, and question.
+Data tells us what is — it measures, counts, and maps the world as it stands.
+Research into human and consumer behaviour asks why, building frameworks to make sense of patterns that numbers alone cannot explain.
+Art gives both a form: turning datasets into visual narratives, algorithms into something you can see and question, and raw material into something you can hold.

-The empiricists insisted we start with observation.
-The information designers showed that clarity reveals truth.
-The creative coders proved that computation itself can be a medium of expression.
+The empiricists started with observation.
+The information designers showed clarity reveals truth.
+The artists have always known that some things only come through making.

 I believe the most interesting work happens where these disciplines stop being separate.